 You can use mobile broadband by plugging the USB device (also known as a USB modem or dongle) directly into your computer (laptop or desktop) for instant Internet access.

-The University currently has Optus Mobile Broadband services available.
-Please be aware this is only a temporary arrangement in response to COVID-19 and will not be a continued service.
-Mobile Broadband provides staff with a short term option as they work to improve or establish an internet service at their home.
+Optus Mobile Broadband was available as an interim solution during campus shutdowns early 2020.
+This was available only as a temporary arrangement in response to COVID-19 and will not be a continued service.
+Griffith Mobile Broadband provided staff with a short term option as they work to improve or establish an internet service at their home.

 All costs associated with mobile broadband including equipment ($155) and usage costs are the responsibility of your Element.
 Any excess data usage will be charged at $4.00 per GB.
 All monthly plans cost $40 and include 50 GB of data charged monthly.
 We also have some tips to save on data usage and costs.

 - Plug mobile broadband into your the USB port on your computer.

 - Click to open the USB drive and follow instructions to install.

 - Do not action major software updates using mobile broadband or you will run the risk of using up your mobile data quota.

 IMPORTANT: Mobile data usage costs are expensive.
 Mobile broadband is provided for University business and should only be used in accordance with the Information Technology Code of Practice.